../ | ||

 I build a custom Ada/C/C++/Fortran/Go/Modula-2 GCC cross-toolchain for each MuntsOS platform family.
 Each GCC cross-toolchain requires a number of additional software component libraries, which are packaged and distributed separately but installed into the same directory tree as the parent cross-toolchain.
 I also build Free Pascal cross-compilers.
 Each of these rely on the libraries contained in the corresponding GCC cross-toolchain package.

-http://repo.munts.com/debian12 (Debian package repository)x86-64 RPM packages containing the exact same binaries, and known to work on Fedora 40 and RHEL 9.1 and its derivatives, are available at:
+https://repo.munts.com/debian12 (Debian package repository)x86-64 RPM packages containing the exact same binaries, and known to work on Fedora 40 and RHEL 9.1 and its derivatives, are available at:

-http://repo.munts.com/muntsos/toolchain-rpmsAdding the muntsos_aarch64 crate to an Alire Ada program project transforms said project into one that produces a cross-compiled AArch64 program for MuntsOS.
+https://repo.munts.com/muntsos/toolchain-rpmsAdding the muntsos_aarch64 crate to an Alire Ada program project transforms said project into one that produces a cross-compiled AArch64 program for MuntsOS.
+The muntsos_aarch64 crate depends upon the Linux distribution meta-package muntsos-dev-aarch64 that pulls in the rest of the MuntsOS AArch64 cross-toolchain packages.
 See Application Note #7 for a complete example using the alr command line tool.

 Please note that the other MuntsOS library crates in Alire (e.g. muntsos_beaglebone) are unusable due to breaking changes in alr 2.0.
 Unfortunately, Alire project policies prohibit removing obsolete crates, so muntsos_beaglebone et al remain in the repository as broken and abandoned orphans.